What, Mom? (With headphones on, leaning back, still focused on his screen.)

-Parent-teen communication begins with setting the stage for real listening.
-But the stage needs the props removed—computer screen, mobile phone, headphones—so you can start the dialogue in a way that encourages real listening.
+Respectful parent-teen communication begins with setting the stage for real listening.
+But the stage in this case needs the props removed—computer screen, mobile phone, headphones—so you can start a dialogue in a way that encourages real listening.
 And as a result, you will teach your teen conversational skills that respect you and others.